ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Experiments

 We use Pass@1 to measure the success rate of the model's final code solutions.
 To evaluate the model's verification and self-correction capabilities, we introduce two additional metrics: $\Delta_{\uparrow}$ denotes the fraction of initially incorrect solutions that become correct after revision, and $\Delta_{\downarrow}$ denotes the fraction of initially correct solutions that become incorrect after revision.
-In line with recent work~\citep{yue2025doesreinforcementlearningreally}, which uses Pass@k metrics to assess whether RL can push the reasoning boundaries beyond the base model, we also evaluate Pass@k for values of k up to 128, using a maximum of 6 turns per example.
+In line with recent work~\citep{yue2025doesreinforcementlearningreally}, we use Pass@k up to \(k=128\) to assess whether ReVeal can push the reasoning boundaries beyond the base model, with at most 10 generation-verification turns per example.

+\paragraph{Memory Mechanism for Context Management} To improve inference efficiency under extended multi-turn rollouts, we use a short-term memory mechanism that retains only the last three turns as context, which prevents excessive context growth without hurting accuracy (details in Appendix \ref{app: memory}).